 Plant all pear trees in moist, well drained soil with a soil ph between 5.5 – 7.2 with adequate nutrient levels for optimal growth.
 The above soil conditions will provide the most growth and fruit production.
 Pears are one fruit tree which will also tolerate acidic soils with poor fertility.
 A fruit tree requires at least 6 hours of sunlight for fruit production and growth.
-Also, recommended tree spacing on either rootstock of at least 20′.
-Cages of at least 5’ are highly recommended to ensure your deer eat your fruit in a few years and not your trees this year.
+Space trees 20′ apart and use cages of at least 5’ to protect your trees.
+This will ensure your deer eat your fruit in a few years and not your trees this year.

 For More Information Visit: